mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>Web Services&nbsp;&nbsp;</p>
 </td>
 <td valign="top" width="300pxl">
 <p>Import and deploy the Web Services to Fabric.
-Define the <strong>tdm-WS</strong> token in your Fabric for the WS.</p>
+Define the <strong>tdm-WS</strong> token in Fabric for the WS.</p>
-<p>Note that it is recommended to add the project&rsquo;s Web Services to a separate Category to simplify the upgrade of the TDM version since the TDM category contains the product&rsquo;s Web Services. &nbsp;</p>
+<p>Note that it is recommended to add the project's Web Services to a separate category to simplify upgrading the TDM version since the TDM category contains the product's Web Services. &nbsp;</p>
 </td>
 </tr>
 <tr>